cowbox13/spot/headphone-concept.md

 * USB port and cable - Connect your headphones to the devices such as a radio, cell phone, or other devices.

-* Bluetooth connector - Connect your headphone to another bluetooth-capable device without using a cable.
+* Bluetooth connector - Connect your headphone to another Bluetooth-capable device without using a cable.

 ## Powering your headphones